Many-Body Localization in the Age of Classical Computing: Slow dynamics in disordered many-body systems

-where $s_j=\pm 1$ is determined by the initial state $\ket{ \vec{\sigma } }$\footnote{In particular, if initial state is taken as the N\'{e}el state, $\ket{ \uparrow \downarrow \uparrow \downarrow \ldots}$, the autocorrelation function $C(t)$ is sometimes called an \textit{imbalance}.
+where $s_j=\pm 1/2$ is the eigenvalue $\hat{S}^z_j \ket{ \vec{\sigma } } = s_j \ket{ \vec{\sigma } }$, and $\left \langle \cdots \right \rangle$ still involves the average over disorder realizations and the ensemble of initial states \footnote{In particular, if the initial state is taken as the N\'{e}el state, $\ket{ \uparrow \downarrow \uparrow \downarrow \ldots}$, the autocorrelation function $C(t)$ is sometimes called an \textit{imbalance}.
 We do not follow this distinction here as the time evolution of the N\'{e}el state follows the same patterns as for typical product states with energies close to the middle of the many-body spectrum.}.
-The ETH is valid \eqref{eq:ETH2} in the ergodic regime.
-For the disordered XXZ spin chain (and the $J_1$-$J_2$ model), the microcanonical average of $S^z_j$ vanishes in the large system size limit, c.f., Fig.~\ref{fig:f2}(c).
+The ETH \eqref{eq:ETH2} is valid in the ergodic regime.
+For the disordered XXZ spin chain (and the $J_1$-$J_2$ model), the microcanonical average of $\hat{S}^z_j$ vanishes in the large system size limit, c.f., Fig.~\ref{fig:f2}(c).
 Therefore, the autocorrelation function $C(t)$ decays to zero in the ergodic regime, and the information about the initial spin configuration $\ket{ \vec \sigma}$ is scrambled during the system's time evolution.
 In contrast, in the MBL regime, the approximate LIOMs preserve some fraction of the information about the initial spin configuration $\ket{\vec \sigma}$ indefinitely, leading to a non-vanishing autocorrelation function $C(t)$ in the $t \to \infty$ limit.
 The memory of the initial state retained at sufficiently strong disorder in many-body systems has been the basis of experimental observations of the MBL regime, see e.g.~\cite{Schreiber15}.